ravengalqueen/fdrop/README.md

 if you want to help and add specific steps or modify the code to allow more framework compatibility, go ahead
 Assumptions:
-you have a server and access to its command line (e.g through ssh) you have git, nodejs v20+, and npm installed on it
+you have a server and access to its command line (e.g through ssh) you have git, nodejs, and npm installed on it
 1. run `git clone https://github.com/ravengalqueen/fdrop.git`
 2. move into the fdrop-server directory
 3. run `npm install`
 4. run `npm run build`
+5. start node (e.g running `node .` on the build directory)
-5. set up your preferred webserver software (e.g caddy, nginx, apache)
+6. set up your preferred webserver software (e.g caddy, nginx, apache)
-6. You're all done!
+7. You're all done!
 You now have an easy way of sharing files